 Reading: Recognizing Author's Tone, Purpose & Attitude: B2 Lesson 1: Identifying Author's Stance, Bias, and Underlying Assumptions

-Reading: Recognizing Author's Tone, Purpose & Attitude
+Reading: Author's Tone, Purpose & Attitude

 Key Concepts for Critical Reading

-Practice with an Opinion Piece
+Example Opinion Piece

 Let's analyze this short article about a proposed development project in Kampot.